Opening a bank account for an LLC is not as easy as opening one for a sole proprietorship, but it's also not as difficult as you might think.

 Banks usually require this document before opening your business banking accounts to ensure that you are operating legally within your state's LLC laws.

-To begin with, banks ask for DBA certificates from small businesses to comply with Anti Money Laundering (AML) procedures required by federal law, which aims to prevent money laundering activities by verifying the identity of customers who open new bank accounts.
+To begin with, banks ask for DBA certificates from small businesses to comply with Anti Money Laundering (AML) procedures required by federal law, which aims to prevent money laundering activities by verifying the identity of customers who open new business bank accounts [5].

 This procedure helps financial institutions avoid being used as tools for criminals seeking to launder dirty cash through legal entities.

-The business account type you need will depend on the size of your business and how much money is in your checking account.
+From my experience, choosing the right business account is directly linked to the size of your business and how much money is in your checking account.

 If you have a small amount of income coming through this bank, you may want to consider an interest-checking account for LLCs.